aimms/documentation/datalink/whatisdatalink.rst

    "Bob Johnson", "Londom", 20

 Besides the column names there are no differences between these two tables except for the data.
-But when we do look at the data and interpret it's meaning, we could see that there is still a difference.
+But looking at the data and interpreting its meaning, we could see that there is still a difference.
 In the FirstnameLastname table we need both firstname and lastname otherwise the age would not have any meaning.
+The age tells us something about a person, but is

-AIMMS being a modeling language, this is excactly the kind of information that is important.
-In our AIMMS model we do need identifiers that model the relation between the columns of the table.
-So we could have in AIMMS the sets :token:`S_Firstname` with index :token:`I_Firstname` and  :token:`S_Lastname` with index :token:`I_Lastname`.
+AIMMS being a modeling language, this is exactly the kind of information that is important.
+In our AIMMS model we do need identifiers that into account the relations between the columns of the table.
+We could have in AIMMS the sets :token:`S_Firstname` with index :token:`I_Firstname` and  :token:`S_Lastname` with index :token:`I_Lastname`.
 Also we could have a parameter :token:`P_Age(I_Firstname,I_Lastname)`.
-Then we could do the reading and reading the first row of the table would be equivalent of doing
+Then we could do the reading, and reading the first table would be equivalent of doing

 .. code-block:: aimms

     P_Age('Alice','Smith') := 40;

-Here we see also that the values :token:`Alice` and :token:`Smith` should alreday be present in the sets before we can actually do the assignment.
+in AIMMS.
+We also that the values :token:`Alice` and :token:`Smith` should already be present in the sets before we can actually do the assignment.

-Blabla
+Now take the second

 .. code-block:: aimms